!["View large cover" [IMG]](0262012111-medium.jpg)

 Description:

-The goal of machine learning is to program computers to use example data or past
+The goal of machine learning is to program computers to use example data or

-predict customer behavior, recognize faces or spoken speech, optimize robot
+to predict customer behavior, recognize faces or spoken speech, optimize robot

-behavior so that a task can be completed using minimum resources, and extract
+behavior so that a task can be completed using minimum resources, and extract knowledge

-a comprehensive textbook on the subject, covering a broad array of topics not
+comprehensive textbook on the subject, covering a broad array of topics not

 usually included in introductory machine learning texts.
 It discusses many